saint11/DeadWeight/source/index.md

 When you see **3d6**, that means roll **three six-sided dice** and add the result.

 ### Usage dice (Ud8) {.unlisted}
 Usage dice track consumable use.
 For instance, **Throwing Daggers (Ud8)** have a d8 usage die.
-Every time the consumable is used, the usage dice are rolled: if the result is a 1 or 2, that die is downgraded to the (next?) smallest value in the following chain:
+Every time the consumable is used, the usage dice are rolled: if the result is a 1 or 2, that die is downgraded to the next smallest value in the following chain:

 **d20 > d12 > d10 > d8 > d6 > d4**